 Students will not be able to enrol directly in professional experience courses on mySI-net.
-Prior to the relevant semester/s, we will check the following: successful completion of prerequisite course/s, current blue card and completion of pre-service teacher risk assessment (once only).
-Prior to the relevant semester, we will email your cohort to advise when you can enrol in the professional experience course.
+Prior to the relevant semester/s, School of Education staff will check the following: successful completion of prerequisite course/s, Blue Card status and completion of a Professional Experience Registration.
+You will be notified individually by email when you have been given permission to enrol in a professional experience/field experience course so that you can then add the course to your enrolment in mySI-net.